Best Stalker Movies on Mother of Movies

 Unsane (2018)

-Unsane is an underrated stalker movie gem directed by Steven Soderbergh.
+Unsane is an underrated love obsession movie gem directed by Steven Soderbergh.
 The story starts with Sawyer (Claire Foy) who is doing whatever she can to put some distance between herself and a stalker.
 With events still interfering with her day-to-day life, Sawyer seeks the help of professionals at a behavioral center.
 In the wrong place at the wrong time, the Highland Creek Behavioural Center is knee-deep in a high-level scam to gouge patients with health insurance.
 After signing a routine form, Sawyer discovers she’s now involuntary admission and is locked up in a psychiatric hospital.

 Of course, Sawyer repeatedly tries to escape which results in sedation and being restrained.
 The majority of the story poses the question of whether Sawyer really is crazy.
 When her stalker appears as one of the medical staff, Sawyer begins to think she really might be insane.
 Is she?